 Nottinghamshire Minerals Local Plan

 Statement of Common Ground

-- working draft

-August 2019
+Updated 21 May 2020

 Contents

-Introduction 4
+Introduction 3

+Plan 1 Area covered by the Statement of Common Ground 5

-Overview of the plan area 5
+Overview of the plan area 6

 Key strategic matters for the Minerals Local Plan 8

 Discussions with adjoining Minerals Planning Authorities 10

 East Midlands Aggregate Working Party 24

-D2N2 - Local Economic Partnership 2 5
+D2N2 - Local Economic Partnership 25

 Discussions with Districts and Borough Councils in Nottinghamshire 26

-Governance Arrangements 42

-Timetable for Agreement, Review and Update 42
+Timetable for Agreement, Review and Update 43

-This working draft statement has been prepared by Nottinghamshire County Council in discussion with each of the bodies and organisations listed throughout.
-This is an ongoing process and further changes may be made in consultation with these parties prior to the submission of the Minerals Local Plan.
+Signatories 44

+APPENDIX A 48

+Minutes of East Midlands Aggregate Working Party 48

+Introduction

-Introduction This Statement of Common Ground (SoCG) has been developed in order to address strategic minerals planning matters between Nottinghamshire County Council and the adjoining Minerals Planning Authorities and the Nottinghamshire Borough and District Councils.
+This Statement of Common Ground (SoCG) has been developed to address strategic minerals planning matters between Nottinghamshire County Council and the adjoining Minerals Planning Authorities and the Nottinghamshire Borough and District Councils.
 As part of the development of the new Nottinghamshire Minerals Local Plan.
-The document will inform the inspector of the Nottinghamshire Minerals Local Plan about areas of agreements (and or areas of disagreement) between the different authorities Given the strategic nature and movement of minerals across county boundaries the statement includes discussions with adjoining Minerals Planning Authorities.
+The document will inform the inspector of the Nottinghamshire Minerals Local Plan about areas of agreements (and or areas of disagreement) between the different authorities

+Given the strategic nature and movement of minerals across county boundaries the statement includes discussions with adjoining Minerals Planning Authorities.
 Local District and Borough Councils within Nottinghamshire are also included to address local need for minerals.
-The authorities included in the process are set out below: Adjoining Minerals Planning Authorities:
+The authorities included in the process are set out below:

+Adjoining Minerals Planning Authorities:

-- Derbyshire County Council
+- Derbyshire County Council and Derby City Council

 - Leicestershire County Council

 - Lincolnshire County Council

 - North Lincolnshire Council

 - Nottingham City Council

 - Rotherham Metropolitan Borough Council and Doncaster Council

 District/ Borough Councils:

 - Ashfield District Council

 - Bassetlaw District Council

 - Broxtowe Borough Council

 - Gedling Borough Council

 - Mansfield District Council

 - Newark and Sherwood District Council

 - Rushcliffe Borough Council

-Other strategic bodies who are signatories to this statement are the East Midlands Aggregates Working Party and the Local Economic Partnership for Derby, Derbyshire, Nottingham and Nottinghamshire (D2N2).
+Other strategic bodies who have been invited to be signatories to this statement are:

+- East Midlands Aggregates Working Party - Local Economic Partnership for Derby, Derbyshire, Nottingham and Nottinghamshire (D2N2).
 In some cases, infrastructure providers may also be involved but no strategic infrastructure issues have been identified during the preparation of the Nottinghamshire Minerals Local Plan.
 It is important to note that the purpose of the Statement of Common ground is to document the level of agreement or otherwise between relevant policy-making bodies on strategic cross boundary planning issues.
 As such, Neighbourhood Planning bodies, local communities and members of the public are not bound by the duty to co-operate or required to be involved in a statement of common ground, but this does not affect their ability to engage with the consultation process.

-Plan 1 Area covered by the Statement of common ground
+Plan 1 Area covered by the Statement of Common Ground